Poll: Donald Trump Seen As ‘Illegitimate President’ By Most Young Americans

 Overall, pollsters found that 57 percent of the 18 to 30-year-old respondents polled for the survey agreed they view Trump as illegitimate.

-In addition, 53 percent of young whites agreed they see Trump as illegitimate and even more of them, 55 percent, insisted they view his early job performance in a negative light.
+Also, 53 percent of young whites agreed they see Trump as illegitimate and even more of them, 55 percent, insisted they view his early job performance in a negative light.

 Across the board, 62 percent of respondents agreed they disapprove of the job being done by the new president, compared to just 22 percent who approve.

-A deeper analysis of the data found that 80 percent of young respondents think the president is doing poorly in terms of the policies he’s put forward and seven in 10 have negative views of his presidential demeanor.
+A deeper analysis of the data found that 80 percent of young respondents think the president is doing poorly regarding the policies he’s put forward and seven in 10 have negative views of his presidential demeanor.

 The poll of 1,833 respondents was conducted by the Black Youth Project at the University of Chicago with The Associated Press-NORC Center for Public Affairs Research from Feb.
 16 through March 6.
-The margin of sampling error for all respondents is plus or minus 4 percentage points.
+The margin of sampling error for all respondents is plus or minus four percentage points.

 Since assuming office nearly two months ago, Trump has astonished some with such executive decisions as a travel ban he enacted barring travelers from seven mostly Muslim nations from entering the U.S. and ongoing talk of building a wall along the Mexican border to further keep out immigrants.